oerdnj/oerdnj.github.io/index.md

 ## About
 This is a home for packaging various software into Debian and Ubuntu.
 Most notable package under DEB.SURY.ORG is the PHP packaging.

+## Who am I?

+I am a Debian Developer since year 2000, and I have been packaging PHP for Debian since PHP 5.
+That means the official packages in Debian and Ubuntu are either my work or they are based on my work.
+The PHP packages in my Ubuntu PPA and Debian DPA matches the official packages in Debian.
+Basically I am saying that you can't get any closer than that.

 ## News

 I publish the most important changes in the packaging and interesting news in dedicated twitter feed: